whyboris/express-knex-api/README.md

 - Migrate code to _TypeScript_ to catch more errors and have a better coding experience
 - Rename `.env` file to `.env-example` with dummy values and add ".env" to `.gitignore`
 - Add any appropriate tests (e.g. unit, integration, e2e, load)
+- Move the `getCleanObjectForDB` method to another file for a cleaner `index.js` file
+- `getCleanObjectForDB` can be refactored (loop through an array rather than go through a chain of `if` statements)